Lumi-supercomputer/lumi-userguide/docs/computing/containers/cray_mpich.md

 ```

 ## Running an MPI application with the container's MPI installation
 MPI applications can be run without replacing the container's MPI.
 To do so, Slurm needs to be instructed to use the PMI-2 process management interface by passing `--mpi=pmi2` to `srun`
 ```bash
 srun -p<partition> -A<account> --mpi=pmi2 -N2 singularity run mpi_osu.sif
 ```
-This gives
+This gives lower bandwidths, specially for the larger message sizes
 ```
 # OSU MPI Bandwidth Test v5.3.2
 # Size      Bandwidth (MB/s)